KaiMSR/dogbreeds/lab/admin/Readme.md

 - A prescriptive way to set up role based access control for the resource group and included resources.
 - A prescriptive way to tag resources.

-In order to make getting started as turn key as possible, the script provides:
+In order to make getting started as turn-key as possible, the script provides:

 - Setting up the storage account keys into the user key vault.